Second Round of Keynote Descriptions for Living Games 2018!

 “Destroying the Mythical Norm: A Call for Intersectional Larp Design and Play”

 As Larp moves towards the mainstream and is placed in the global arena, we have begun to see friction between those who believe larp is “just for fun” and therefore should be divorced from all political considerations, and those who believe larp has the ability to revolutionize how we think about ourselves and our societies.
 Oftentimes, this friction is due to the unconscious upholding of what Audre Lorde calls, “The Mythical Norm.”
 That is, we believe in a normality that supports the ideas of one specific ideal of who is considered normal, while all others who don’t fit fall to the way side.
 The Mythical Norm is present in our design, our community standards, and even how we play.
-This talk will focus on what the mythical norm is, and how can we investigate and dismantle the mythical norm in our larp practices so that we can fuller,
+This talk will focus on what the mythical norm is, and how can we investigate and dismantle the mythical norm in our larp practices so that we can have fuller, richer and more inclusive play.

 Diana J. Leonard